gfontenot/talks/map/Map.md

 NSMutableArray *mutable = [NSMutableArray array];

 for (NSNumber *number in numbers) {
-    mutable.addObject(@(number.integerValue + 1));
+    NSNumber *newNumber = @([number integerValue] + 1);
+    [mutable addObject: newNumber];
 }

 NSArray *numbersPlusOne = [mutable copy];
 ```

-^ So jumping back, in Objective-C if we wanted to create an array of objects by applying a transformation to an existing list, this was all we had.
+^ So thinking back to Objective-C: if we wanted to something like that, this was all we had.

+^ (Walk through code)

-^ This isn't ideal
+^ This isn't ideal for a number of reasons

-^ lose immutability unless we copy the resulting array
+^ You lose immutability unless we manually copy the resulting array

-^ manually iterating through the list
+^ You have to manage the iteration yourself

-^ not very reusable
+^ And this isn't really very reusable

-^ `enumerateObjectsUsingBlock` is a little better because you can pass a block, but doesn't go far enough
+^ `enumerateObjectsUsingBlock` is a little better, but doesn't really go far enough

+^ So how does Swift solve this problem?

 ---